Thea Foss

-Thea Christiansen Foss (8 June 1857 – 7 June 1927) was the founder of Foss Maritime, the largest tugboat company in the western United States.
+Thea Christiansen Foss (8 June 1858 – 7 June 1927) was the founder of Foss Maritime, the largest tugboat company in the western United States.
 She was the real-life person on which the fictional character "Tugboat Annie" (originally portrayed on film in 1933 by Marie Dressler) may have been very loosely based.

 Biography

-Thea Christiansen came to the United States from Eidsberg, Østfold, Norway and married Norwegian immigrant Andrew Foss in Minneapolis, Minnesota in 1881.
+Thea Christiansen was born on June 8, 1858, in the village of Eidsberg, Østfold, Norway.
+She moved to Kristiania (Oslo from 1926) when she was 14 where she met her sister's brother-in-law, Andreas Olsen, a ship's carpenter.
+Olsen immigrated to America to earn money to pay for Thea's passage.
+She arrived in St. Paul, Minnesota in 1881 where the two were married.
+They lived in St. Paul for eight years and had four children.
+Andreas changed his first name to Andrew and their last name to Fossen to distinguish themselves from the many other Olesons in the area.
+Fossen, meaning waterfall, was later shortened to Foss.
+Andrew Fossen moved to Tacoma, Washington in 1888, what was then known as Washington Territory.
+Thea and their children joined him in the spring of 1889, after the birth of their third child.Andrew built a float house on the Tacoma waterfront for the family to settle.

 Thea Foss launched the future tugboat firm on the Tacoma waterfront in the summer of 1889.
-She started the Foss Launch Company, which eventually became the Seattle-based Foss Maritime Company.
+She started the Foss Launch Company, when she began fixing up rowboats to sell.
+Thea started with one and sold it for $5; then she was able to buy another, and continue to do so.
+Andrew ended up building rowboats and their home became Foss Boathouse.
+The business grew, expanding into other areas such as towing, and hauling lumber.
+The company eventually became the Seattle-based Foss Maritime Company.

-Thea Foss died in Tacoma on the day before her 70th birthday.
+Thea Foss died in Tacoma on the day before her 69th birthday.